aware-network/aware-sdk/README.md

 `aware-sdk` is the baseline distribution for the Aware stack.
-It packages the CLI-first infrastructure that Release, Terminal, and future environment features share: automated publishing, manifest-driven testing, filesystem indexing, and the terminal runtime.
+It packages the CLI-first infrastructure that Release, Terminal, and future environment features share: automated publishing, manifest-driven testing, filesystem indexing, the environment contract, and the terminal runtime.
 Install it to recreate the same tooling the Aware release pipeline and Studio builds consume.

 ## Installation